KDMG/kpionto/README.md

-The kpionto.ttl includes the N3 serialization of both the TBox of the ontology and the ABox used for the BIVEE project.
+File "kpionto.ttl" includes the N3 serialization of the KPIOnto ontology.
+The "example" folder includes usage examples of the ontology.

 How to cite
 -----------